 One of the Küik values is zero-waste and being as environmentally friendly as possible.
-The 1.5kg pouches certainly create minimal waste as Huel was able to show, with 60 years of waste being able to be packed in a single pallet.
+The 1.5kg pouches certainly create minimal waste.

-In fact, Küik bags are sturdy and are made of recyclable plastic, thus the environmental impact is much much lower than the treding RTDs (as seen in Feed., YFood, Vitaline, Saturo, Soylent Drink, Soylent Cafe, Mana…).
+In fact, Küik bags are sturdy and are made of recyclable plastic, thus the environmental impact is much much lower than the treding RTDs.
 They also require less storage space.

 The shelf life for Küik is 12 months according to the brand.
 I would expect that this is the point were some nutrients will start deteriorating and it should be safe to consume up to 18 months.

-Küik is another brand, together with Satislent and Feed., that currently does not offer any subscription discounts.
-I generally think that subscription programs are a must in the industry, since they benefit both the customer and the brand.
+Regarding subscription options, Küik currently does not offer any subscription discounts.
+I generally think that these programs are a must in the industry, since they benefit both the customer and the brand.

-The brand adquires a loyal fanbase that will be source of feedback and support; whereas the consumer gets the benefit of better rewards, discounts and not having to worry about re-ordering.
+The brand acquires a loyal fanbase that will be source of feedback and support; whereas the consumer gets the benefit of better rewards, discounts and not having to worry about re-ordering.

 In fact, the companies aforementioned offer big bulk discounts (up to 20%), while Küik “only” offers a 10% discount when buying two bags (no discounts for flavour boosts).
 Plus, the current 20% off deal with the code AKTIVAKUIK.